Divorce (TV series)

-Divorce is an American comedy-drama television series created by Sharon Horgan, set in Hastings-on-Hudson, New York, and starring Sarah Jessica Parker and Thomas Haden Church as a middle-aged divorcing couple.
+Divorce (styled as Divorce.) is an American comedy-drama television series created by Sharon Horgan, set in Hastings-on-Hudson, New York, and starring Sarah Jessica Parker and Thomas Haden Church as a middle-aged divorcing couple.
 The series premiered on HBO on October 9, 2016.
 The pilot episode was written by Horgan and directed by Jesse Peretz.
 On November 14, 2016, HBO renewed the show for a second season, which premiered on January 14, 2018.
 On November 2, 2018, HBO renewed the show for a third season, which was later announced on its premiere date to be the final season.